From eating and transport to vaccinations and the internet, here’s what you need to know before your Middle Kingdom adventure

 9. Is it expensive?

-The average cost of a meal in a restaurant serving local cuisine tends to be between RMB20-80 (approximately AU$4-15).
+The average cost of a meal in a restaurant serving local cuisine tends to be between RMB20-80 (approximately A$4-17).
 Street food is typically less.
-Another factor to consider is how to pay – cash is king, and many vendors and stall holders will not accept foreign bank cards.
+Another factor to consider is how to pay—cash is king, and many vendors and stallholders will not accept foreign bank cards.
 ATMs are found all over the country, but use one that accepts both international and local cards.
-Chinese Renminbi (RMB) can be ordered prior to departure from a foreign exchange service or, you can withdraw cash from an ATM on arrival.
+Chinese Renminbi (RMB) can usually be ordered prior to departure from a foreign exchange service or, you can withdraw cash from an ATM on arrival.

 10. Which essentials should I pack?

 As with any overseas trip, there are essentials from home that might need to be included.
 Tissues are especially important in China as some toilets—particularly outside of major attractions—don’t provide toilet paper.
 If you’re planning to travel in the summer, bring sunscreen from home as the alternatives can be pricey in China and contain limited SPF.